 Choosing how to take your pension

-You don’t have to take your pension by any set date.
-And you can take it in phases, maybe as you start to work part-time.
+You don’t have to access your pension all at once or by any set date.
+You might decide to take it in stages, maybe to help support you through semi-retirement.

-It’s like a ‘mix & match’ approach.
-You choose the mix of secure and flexible income to match your needs.
+You can choose a mix of secure and flexible income options to match your needs.

 Seek a helping hand